AndrewKostandy/MLtoolkit/README.md

 The two following sections demonstrate how to compute performance metrics for caret model objects across resamples for binary classification and regression plotting those results in each case.

 ### Binary Classification

+We'll use the BreastCancer data set from the mlbench library and do some minor modifications on it.

 The metrics computed for binary classification are: Area under ROC Curve (AUROC), Sensitivity, Specificity, Area under Precision-Recall Curve (AUPRC), Precision, F1 Score, Accuracy, Cohen's Kappa, Log Loss, Matthews Correlation Coefficient, Concordance, Discordance, Somer's D, KS Statistic, and False Discovery Rate.